casvisor/casvisor/README.md

 #### Setup database

-Casvisor will store its users, nodes and topics informations in a MySQL database named: `casvisor`, will create it if not existed.
+Casvisor will store its users, nodes and topics information in a MySQL database named: `casvisor`, will create it if not existed.
 The DB connection string can be specified at: https://github.com/casvisor/casvisor/blob/master/conf/app.conf

 ```ini
 dataSourceName = root:123@tcp(localhost:3306)/